e-picas/markdown-extended/doc/MANPAGE.md

 ## BUGS

-To transmit bugs, see <http://github.com/piwi/markdown-extended/issues>.
+To transmit bugs, see <http://github.com/e-picas/markdown-extended/issues>.

 ## AUTHOR

-Created and maintained by Pierre Cassat (piwi - <http://e-piwi.fr/>) & contributors.
+Created and maintained by Pierre Cassat (picas - <http://picas.fr/>) & contributors.

 ## SEE ALSO